Feryareli/002-Technical-Analysis/README.md

 # 002-Technical-Analysis

-This project focuses on developing and backtesting trading strategies using technical indicators such as RSI, Bollinger Bands, MACD, ATR, and VWAP.
+This project focuses on developing and backtesting trading strategies using technical indicators such as RSI, Bollinger Bands, MACD, ATR, and WilliamsR.
 The strategies are optimized using Optuna for parameter tuning to maximize profitability, minimize drawdown, and improve win-loss ratio and Sharpe ratio.
 The dataset includes minute-level stock prices for AAPL and Bitcoin.

 ---

 ## Data Overview

-This project uses four datasets, each containing 5 minute-level historical price data for both AAPL and Bitcoin.
+This project uses four datasets, each containing historical price data for both AAPL and Bitcoin.
 The datasets are divided into training and testing sets for the backtesting and optimization process.

 ### Datasets: